 4. Use the Internet support site to get students interested and involved as you engage each topic.

-Each unit has collections of historical photo sets and other resources you can project on a large screen as you introduce each topic.
+Each unit has collections of historical photo sets and many other resources you can project on a large screen as you introduce each topic.
 Work these into your teaching and classroom activities.
 Use a variety of methods, such as direct instruction, individual work, and group activities.

 There are links to short YouTube videos about topics in each unit.
 Pick some of them to show in class, and let students explore the rest on their own or in groups.

 Remind students to complete any maps by using the same colors as shown on the Internet site, and to shade land and water areas very lightly!

 5. Use the great video resources available on DVD.

 A great resource for U.S. history classrooms is the History Channel DVD titled America: The Story of US.
 The two disc set is less than $20.00 on Amazon.
 It has many superb segments that bring the past to life and build student interest.
 Another great source of video clips specifically for the WW I and WW II units is The World Wars, also a DVD by the History Channel.